TL;DR

 As you can see, the primary benefit of PMI is speed.
 It allows you to diagnose and treat the acute symptoms of digital strain quickly, preventing them from derailing your work and life.

 Today’s best private health cover goes far beyond simply paying for hospital stays.
-Insurers now understand that prevention is better than cure.
+Insurers now understand that prevention is different from cure.
 They have developed a suite of tools specifically designed to help you combat the lifestyle factors that fuel digital fatigue.

 - 24/7 Digital GP Services: No need to take a morning off work for a GP appointment.
 Speak to a doctor via video call from your home office, get advice, and receive a private prescription if needed.